coletz/RetrofireSwift/README.md

 ```
 The function above will call `/posts` with a this json body: `{"title": "Sample", "body": "Full body", "userId": 1}`

-### Adding @Header parameter
+### Adding an @Header parameter

+In order to add an header parameter to your request you just need to add a parameter to your swift function, with a comment on the same line containing the `@Header` keyword, an equal sign and the header name.
+You can put the comment before or after the parameter:
+Before:
+`/* @Header = Authorization */ token: String`

+After:
+`token: String /* @Header = Authorization */`

+Inline:
+`token: String // @Header = Authorization`

+### Adding more headers using @Headers

-Right now (19/03/2018) it is not possible to add @Header parameters.
-I hope to add this in the next few days.
+Right now (09/04/2019) it is not possible to more headers using @Headers.
+Anyway you can use multiple @Header annotation on the same function if you need more parameters

 ## Author